 Number of Lines of Code is greater than 1000.

-Sonar way quality gate for most projects.
-It focuses on keeping new code clean, rather than spending a lot of effort remediating old code.
-Out of the box, it's already set as the default profile.
+This quality gate focuses on keeping new code clean, rather than spending a lot of effort remediating old code.

 - All new security hotspots are reviewed

-The first four conditions are locked and cannot be edited if you wish to remain compliant with CaYC.
-The duplication and coverage conditions are configurable to your specifications.
+The duplication and test coverage conditions are configurable to your specifications.
+The other conditions are locked and cannot be edited if you wish to remain compliant with Clean as You Code.